camplaix/camplaix.github.io/README.md

 <br><br>
 ## Excluding *Core 0* in Ableton Live with CPU affinity

 An additional experiment with the Babyface FS Pro to verify possible performance enhancement related to CPU core affinity.
 Using the AMD adapter as graphics reference to minimize bottlenecks, this investigation is most relevant in the 4 and 8-channel projects, where all cores are fully utilized.
-This brief test consisted in increasing the number of active CPUs to 5 physical cores, from the previous 4, and exclude Ableton process from CPU 0 by setting its core affinity to the other remaining cores.
-The plug-in CPU load remains equally distributed across the previous four active cores, with an additional undisturbed core (*CPU 0*), except for the background processes and DPC interrupts.
+This brief test consisted in increasing the number of active CPUs to 5 physical cores, from the previous 4, and exclude Ableton process from `CPU 0` by setting its core affinity to the other remaining cores.
+The plug-in CPU load remains equally distributed across the previous four active cores, with an additional undisturbed core for the the remaining background processes and DPC interrupts.
 <br><br>
 ![img](images/Affinity_selection.png)\
-<sub>*Processor affinity setting excluding ```CPU 0```*</sub>
+<sub>*Processor affinity setting excluding `CPU 0`*</sub>
 <br><br><br>
 ![img](images/Affinity_5Cores.png)\
-<sub>*```CPU 0``` unassigned, and the remaining 4 loaded cores in display*</sub>
+<sub>*`CPU 0` unassigned, and the remaining 4 loaded cores in display*</sub>
 <br><br>
 The results were surprising here.
 Limiting the analysis to Babyface Pro FS, it was possible to ascertain complete dropout-free playback at the plug-in count described above, where artifacts were previously audible.